This post may contain affiliate links. Please see my advertiser disclosure for more details.

 And the path does, in fact, lead directly to the ocean!

 And here is the path leading from the beach back to the campground.
 So we’re standing with our backs to the ocean in this photo.
 I think that any of these sites would be great to book together to create your own large group campsite.

 The beach was beautiful and pristine.
 We arrived at the campground on a Thursday, so it was understandably empty.
 There were more folks, but still not many, on the beach on Friday and Saturday, but we never saw anyone in the water since it was chilly.

-On Thursday night, there were just a few other campers at the campground (at least A loop and B loop, the two loops we could see from our campsite), but on Friday, it started to fill up a little more, and I’d say it was actually about 85% full by Friday night.
+On Thursday night, there were just a few other campers at the campground.
+(At least A loop and B loop, the two loops we could see from our campsite).
+But on Friday, it started to fill up a little more, and I’d say it was actually about 85% full by Friday night.

 Here’s a photo of other B-loop campsites on Friday afternoon: